Nancy J. King: National politics

+Policing

+During the 2026 legislative session, King supported a bill to prohibit law enforcement officers from wearing face coverings, saying that the masking of U.S. Immigration and Customs Enforcement agents represents fear for the immigrants in her district.

 Social issues

-In 1996, King abstained from voting on a bill to ban discrimination against homosexuals in public education, saying that she thought the county no longer needed to spell out what groups needed special protections.
+In 1996, King abstained from voting on a bill to ban LGBTQ discrimination in public education, saying that she thought the county no longer needed to spell out what groups needed special protections.
 In 1997, she voted against allowing a high school television production class to air a debate about same-sex marriage on the school's public cable channel.
 In 2006, King voted to uphold a committee decision blocking a bill to amend the state constitution to ban same-sex marriage.
 During her 2010 Senate campaign, she called legalizing same-sex marriage a "very, very difficult issue in our district" but said she would vote for it if a bill to do so was introduced.
 She voted for the Civil Marriage Protection Act in 2011 and 2012.

 In June 2001, King said she would support renaming an elementary school in Germantown after Lillian B. Brown, a retired Black teacher who taught at a nearby school during segregation.

 During the 2013 legislative session, King voted to repeal the death penalty.

 In 2019, King supported the End-of-Life Option Act, which would have provided palliative care to terminally ill adults, likening it to getting an abortion.